Snehask03/Gemini-Clone-Project/README.md

 ### Additional Enhancements
 - **Component-Based Development** – Built using React for better maintainability.
 - **Custom Styling** – Uses CSS for a visually appealing and intuitive design.

-This project was originally built using Gemini 1.0 Pro.
-It has now been fully updated to integrate Gemini 1.5 Flash, ensuring seamless compatibility with the latest AI advancements.
-The implementation has been optimized to work efficiently with the new model, maintaining all core functionalities.